altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 'K::Three...'
 *He grabbed the knife and pulled*
+~This one was stuck tight, but it eventually came free, the blade also trailing a slime residue~ *Kent threw it out of the kitchen, and started walking slowly towards Martha.
+She was darting her head side to side*
+~Her face held no life, only a wide and calculating stare~ *Martha was darting her head side to side* 'K::Cornered people are desperate people, Kent'
-~This one was stuck tight, but it eventually came free, the blade also trailing a slime residue~ ~The island counter top was between Martha and Kent, Sonny and Wilbert were poking out the other threshold~ *Martha threw a knife in that direction, it landed in Wilbert's left side* ~Sonny had tried to block it with the same makeshift shield, but it only shielded how bad the wound was~ 'K::Two.'
+~The island counter top was between Martha and Kent, Sonny and Wilbert were poking out the other threshold~ *Martha threw a knife towards them, it landed in Wilbert's left side* ~Sonny had tried to block it with the same makeshift shield, but it only shielded how bad the wound was~ *Wilbert fell, holding his side, and let out a gargled scream* 'K::Two.'
+*Martha pulled out the last knife from the block* 'K::No more knives to pull...
+No more spare knives to throw...
+Go now!'
 *Kent rushed towards Martha.
 Martha spun towards him, and then away - pushing her back into his net, sending them both sprawling on the ground.
-Martha's arm swang out to stab at Kent, but couldn't get the right angle* ~The blade coming dangerously close to his face.
-The two struggled for a moment before Sonny dropped the net on Martha, sandwiching her between the two.
-Martha's struggles were futile at that point~
+Martha's arm swang out to stab at Kent, but couldn't get the right angle* ~The blade repeatedly stopped dangerously close to his face~ *Sonny dropped the net on Martha, sandwiching her between the two* ~Martha's struggles were futile at that point.
-*Alacira strolled into the kitchen*
+With her arms stuck at her side, Kent easily disarmed her~ *Alacira strolled into the kitchen while Kent struggled underneath Martha* 'K::Just great, Kent...'
 ~She looked over the situation.
+The net was hardening, like an epoxy, trapping both him and Martha.
-Martha's arms had caught in the side of the net, rendering them useless~ "A::Right, now that's taken care of..."
+Sonny had simply dropped the net, leaving her free and tending to Wilbert~ "A::Right, now that's taken care of...
-*Kent and Sonny both gripped Martha's hands until they disarmed her* "A::Let's get the doctor for Wilbert here."
+Let's get the doctor for Wilbert here."
 "K::Which doctor will treat a fish-man?"
 "G::Wrong determiner."
 ~Gerald was shouting from the parlor.
-Kent saw that he held a clipboard, and was scribbling something furiously on it~ *Kent tilted his head*
+Kent stretched his neck to the parlor and saw that Gerald held a clipboard, scribbling something furiously on it~ *Kent tilted his head*
 "K::Wrong...
 What?"